Venomous Reptiles: Exploring Snake Anatomy and Bottom Fangs

 A Journey Through Time

 Approximately 60 million years ago marked the emergence of rear-fanged venomous snakes.
-With distinctive adaptations, these early snakes utilized their venom delivery systems to incapacitate prey and ward off potential threats in their environment.
-About 25 million years ago, a pivotal moment occurred—the advent of front-fanged venomous snakes.
+With distinctive adaptations, these early snakes utilized their venom delivery systems to incapacitate prey and ward off potential environmental threats.
+A pivotal moment occurred about 25 million years agoโ€”the advent of front-fanged venomous snakes.
 This marked a significant breakthrough in snake evolution and represented a dramatic shift in the strategy for delivering venom, paving the way for a more efficient and effective mechanism.

 Furthermore, genetic studies have uncovered three identified mutations associated with the development of venom glands in snakes.
 These genetic insights provide a deeper understanding of the molecular underpinnings behind the evolution of venomous adaptations, offering a window into the complex interplay between genetic mutations and functional traits that have shaped modern snake species.